ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

 When the two files and the three secrets are added to the repository, you are ready to try to run the action.

 {{% notice Note %}}
-If you are using Docker Personal or Docker Pro you can remove one of the platform values.
+If you are using Docker Personal or Docker Pro, remove one of the platform values because these subscriptions do not support multiple architectures.
 For example, remove `linux/amd64` from the `--platform` list and build the `linux/arm64` image only.
 {{% /notice %}}

 To run the action, navigate to the `Actions` tab in your repository.